University of the East: History

 In June 1954, UE opened a new campus, then known as UE Tech, on a 4.86-hectare lot along Samson Road in Caloocan.
 UE Caloocan, which is now academically autonomous, is headed by a chancellor.
 The new Tan Yan Kee Academic Building houses the colleges of Arts and Sciences, Business Administration, and Fine Arts, whereas the College of Engineering has its own building.
 The UE Caloocan grounds have been used for ROTC and CAT instruction since 1986.

 In 1955, the UE purchased a one-hectare lot along Aurora Boulevard in Quezon City, where it established the College of Medicine.
 On May 17, 1957, the college was converted into a Foundation and named the UE Ramon Magsaysay Memorial Medical Center (UERMMMC).

 In 1962, the university acquired a 5,850 sqm lot across UERMMMC.
 This became the Research Center for Sciences, Humanities and Culture, which is home to two buildings.
 One housed the School of Music and Arts and the Ballet School while the other housed the College of Dentistry and research laboratories.
 The School of Music and Arts, now the College of Fine Arts, moved to the Caloocan campus in 1981.
 On the mid-1960s Dalupan commissioned the National Artist Guillermo Tolentino to create the symbol of every UEian, the Lualhati from the figure of CBA student Ophelia Salas.
 The College of Dentistry moved to the Recto (Manila) campus in school year 1988–1989.

-In 1967, President Diosdado Macapagal decided to teach part-time in the College of Business Administration and branded UE as the "People's University".
+In 1967, former President Diosdado Macapagal decided to teach part-time in the College of Business Administration and branded UE as the "People's University".

 Together with the expansion came rapid growth in enrollment.
-From the original 110 students in 1946, the student population steadily grew each year until 1960, when UE became the first Philippine university have an enrollment of over 60,000.
+From the original 110 students in 1946, the student population steadily grew each year until 1960, when UE became the first Philippine university to have an enrollment of over 60,000.
 The highest enrollment record was achieved during the first semester of school year 1975–1976, with 67,443 students registered.
 Today, the body of UE alumni is over a million.